astronomers detect a “radio burst” from a very distant galaxy

 It came from a galaxy much more distant than those of the FRBs previously recorded since it traveled eight billion light years, namely a time when the Universe was less than half its current age, reveal astronomers in the journal Science.

-Since the first detection of such signals in 2007, scientists have wondered about the exact origin of the cosmic phenomenon, which is all the more difficult to determine because it is stealthy.
+Since the first detection of such signals in 2007, scientists have wondered regarding the exact origin of the cosmic phenomenon, which is all the more difficult to determine because it is stealthy.
 Because these signals sometimes repeat themselves, some initially assumed that we were dealing with radio communications transmitted through space by some sort of extraterrestrial.
 More seriously, scientists believe the main suspect is an incredibly dense dead star called a magnetar, with an ultra-strong magnetic field.

 “It’s mind-blowing” that the ASKAP telescope, located in western Australia, managed to spot this FRB, says study co-author Ryan Shannon of Australia’s Swinburne University (in Melbourne). .
-“We were lucky to be able to observe this little dot in the sky for a millisecond, after the eight billion years that the pulse traveled to be captured,” adds this astrophysicist.
+“We were lucky to be able to observe this little dot in the sky for a millisecond, following the eight billion years that the pulse traveled to be captured,” adds this astrophysicist.

-The radio burst easily beat the previous record, which traveled about five billion light years.
+The radio burst easily beat the previous record, which traveled regarding five billion light years.
 With incredible power, because in less than a millisecond, the pulse released as much energy as the Sun emits in 30 years.

 “Cosmic web”